 Watch the Women in Leadership and Creativity panel discussion that was recorded live on September 24, 2022.
 Celebrating and empowering women is a continuous effort in many fields, and opera is no exception.
 The opening TDO Connections™ panel presents a dynamic discussion about the leadership, creativity, and representation of women in business, education, and the arts.
 Jin-Ya Huang, CEO and Founder of Break Bread Break Borders, Audra Scott, Soprano and Head of Vocal Studies at Booker T. High School for Performing and Visual Arts, and Stephanie Havey, Associate Director for Rigoletto, speak truth to the historical and current representation of women and ways to continue our commitment to celebrating and empowering women in all spaces.
 The discussion is co-hosted by Quodesia D. Johnson and Kristian Roberts, and is approximately 1 hour and 30 minutes.
 Watch now!

-Please allow extra time for the required magnetometer screening at the AT&T Performing Arts Center entrance.
+Please allow extra time for the required metal detectors at the AT&T Performing Arts Center entrance.
 Weapons (including firearms and pocket knives) are not permitted.
 Face masks are strongly encouraged for all indoor performances, but not required.
 Please be respectful and courteous to others for their health and safety needs.
 Visit our Health and Safety page for more details.

 The performance will be approximately 2 hours and 40 minutes including two intermissions.